LedgerHQ/xpub-scan/README.md

 Example 2:
 `$ xpub-scan xpub6C...44dXs7p -a 1 --from-index 29` [addresses at account `0`, from index `29` until no active address]

+Note: in order to perform the analysis in this context, Xpub Scan needs to pre-derive addresses.
+By default, it derives 2,000 addresses per account number.
+If needed, this number of addresses can be adjusted using the `--pre-derivation-size` option (useful with xpub associated with a large number of addresses).

 ### Full Scan | Scan All Active Addresses

 `$ xpub-scan <xpub>`